sandeepseeram-techfirst/SDE-bootcamp/Cloud_Design_Patterns/sidecar.md

 #### Sidecar Pattern
 Deploy components of an application into a separate process or container to provide isolation and encapsulation.
+This pattern can also enable applications to be composed of heterogeneous components and technologies.